-When BAI took over the GRN it immediately focused on improving its availability by upgrading base station power systems and adding redundant remote links to reduce the risk of service downtime.
-Most battery systems on sites have been replaced to support 10 hours of service, with many extending well beyond 24 hours of running time.
+When BAI took over the GRN it immediately focused on improving its availability by upgrading base station power systems and adding redundant remote links to reduce the risk of downtime.
+Most battery systems on sites have been replaced to support about 12 hours of running time.
 Previously, when a power outage occurred at a site, its battery back-up would typically fail within an hour, taking the site off-line.
 BAI has also ensured that every site can accept an emergency generator that can be plugged in quickly if required.
 In addition, BAI has supported an upgrade to the network's backhaul by implementing an IP/MPLS overlay with 195 MPLS routers and rolling out 180 LTE routers at nearly every site to provide redundancy in the links.
-Each site now has immediate fall back to a mobile carrier.
+Each site now has immediate fall back to a mobile provider.

-Reacting to major incidents
+Reacting to major emergencies

 BAI's dedication is often most visible during major incidents, principally large area fires and flooding.
-Large fires where the GRN network has no coverage can be a challenge but one that BAI solves with Cells on Wheels, which are mobile sites that can provide temporary coverage where needed.
-Floods can often cause power failures that take sites offline.
+Large fires where the GRN network has no coverage can be a challenge but one that BAI solves with Cells on Wheels, which are mobile base stations that can provide temporary coverage where needed.
+Floods can often cause power failures that take base station sites offline.
 In April 2015 several GRN locations were affected by floods and BAI deployed 14 generators within a few hours and they remained in place for nine days.

-BAI's proactive approach is clear in its success in meeting a stringent Service Level Agreement for network uptime of 99.95% without fail for the past three years.
+BAI's proactive approach is clear in its success in meeting a stringent Service Level Agreement for network uptime of 99.95% without fail for the past two years.